siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 .. image:: _images/schema_diagram.png
    :scale: 50%
-..   :align: center
+   :align: center

 The diagram above shows a few example Schema parameters and methods for an overview of how data is stored and accessed.

 .. rst-class:: page-break

-The following sections provide more detail on Schema parameters and methods.
+The following sections provide more detail on how information in the schema is initialized and manipulated.

 Schema Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Schema is "configured," or defined, based on its parameters.
+The schema is "configured," or defined, based on its parameters.

 Major Parameter Categories
 ---------------------------